 - CUNY Undergraduate students: 4 weeks (28 days)

 - CUNY Graduate students: 6 weeks (42 days)

 - CUNY Doctoral students: 8 weeks (56 days)

 - CUNY Faculty - 42 days, although a college may give a longer loan period to their own faculty

-- Open Access patrons can place a hold through CUNY+ when logged onto My Account.
+- Open Access patrons can place a hold through the CUNY Catalog when logged onto My Account.

 - Patrons can select the pick-up library for the book when placing the hold.

 - Circulation desk staff can place holds for patrons who are not part of Open Access.

 - Items may be renewed a limited number of times if there are no hold requests on the item.
 Renewals must be done: